interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/android.rst

 ================================

 You can create and build Android-based Activities using the Interactive Spaces Workbench.
-When creating the project, be sure to specify the language as *android*.
+When creating the project, be sure to specify the project kind as *android*.

 ::

-  java -jar interactivespaces-launcher-0.0.0.jar create language android
+  java -jar interactivespaces-launcher-0.0.0.jar create activity android

 if using the command line interface, or by chosing one of the Android templates if using the Workbench GUI.